OpenEvalProject/evals/manuscripts/elife-04585/v2/manuscript.md

 Finally, employing a dual-regression analysis, we confirmed that it was only after 8 ms IPI TMS in Experiment 1 that the left frontoparietal network was found to be more coherently coupled with itself and co-active with PMv in the resting state, but not after 500 ms IPI TMS in Experiment 2 (mixed-model ANOVA: TIME by PROTOCOL interaction: p = 0.022).
 The fronto-parietal network did not significantly alter its coupling pattern in Experiment 2 (p = 0.446).

-## Experiment 3: comparison of connectivity measures: paired-pulse TMS-derived effective connectivity contrasted with fMRI-derived functional connectivity
+### Experiment 3: comparison of connectivity measures: paired-pulse TMS-derived effective connectivity contrasted with fMRI-derived functional connectivity

 In Experiment 3, we investigated how both TMS-based effective connectivity and fMRI-based functional connectivity indices relate to each other within the same subjects, focussing on the PMv-M1 pathway in ten of the subjects tested in Experiment 1.
 We measured the size of MEPs evoked by TMS of M1 alone and evoked by M1 TMS applied 8 ms after a PMv pulse.
 Such PMv TMS pulses are known to either augment or diminish the size of the MEP induced by M1 TMS depending on whether or not subjects are making grasping movements or are at rest, respectively (Davare et al., 2008; Buch et al., 2010, 2011).
 To quantify the influence of PMv over M1, we compared the MEPs induced by M1 stimulation alone with MEPs induced by M1 stimulation that was preceded by PMv-stimulation.
 A TMS-based index of effective connectivity between PMv and M1 was calculated as the ratio of the difference in MEP amplitudes evoked by paired-pulse TMS and single-pulse TMS divided by single-pulse-evoked MEP amplitudes.
 The PMv-M1 TMS ratio is positive when PMv TMS augments the size of M1 TMS-induced MEPs, but negative when PMv TMS diminishes M1 TMS MEP size.
 Moreover, the ratio was measured both while subjects were at rest and during the reaching task.
 In this way, the influence of PMv over M1 could be quantified for both cognitive states, and the direction (facilitatory or inhibitory) and magnitude of effective connectivity could then be compared to functional connectivity as measured with fMRI in Experiment 1.

-During task performance, the two connectivity measures (a TMS-based effective connectivity index and the fMRI-based functional connectivity measure) for the PMv-M1 pathway were positively correlated across subjects at baseline (Pearson's correlation coefficient: R = 0.74, p = 0.01) (
+During task performance, the two connectivity measures (a TMS-based effective connectivity index and the fMRI-based functional connectivity measure) for the PMv-M1 pathway were positively correlated across subjects at baseline (Pearson's correlation coefficient: R = 0.74, p = 0.01) (Figure 5A).
+A positive correlation indicates that the greater the facilitatory influence of PMv on M1 as measured with TMS, the greater the fMRI-derived functional connectivity.
+Furthermore, during task performance, paired-pulse TMS-derived effective connectivity was still significantly correlated with fMRI-derived connectivity after repeated paired 8 ms IPI TMS (R = 0.87, p = 0.0008) (Figure 5B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/04585/elife-04585-fig5-v2.jpg)

 **Figure 5.:** When subjects were making grasping movements, there was a significant correlation between functional connectivity (derived from partial-correlation analysis of fMRI) in the baseline (A) and post-TMS session (B) and the baseline effective connectivity measure derived from the paired pulse TMS MEP ratio at baseline.
 There was a significant negative correlation between functional connectivity in the post-TMS session and the baseline effective connectivity measure derived from the paired-pulse TMS MEP ratio at baseline (D).
-The correlation did not reach significance when the functional connectivity measure as well as the effective connectivity measure was taken from the baseline session (C).DOI: http://dx.doi.org/10.7554/eLife.04585.012
+The correlation did not reach significance when the functional connectivity measure as well as the effective connectivity measure was taken from the baseline session (C).

 At rest, the correlation between the two measures was not significant at baseline (R = −0.21, p = 0.57) (Figure 5C).
 However, a significant correlation was observed between the baseline TMS-derived effective connectivity measure and the fMRI-derived functional connectivity measure following repeated paired 8 ms IPI TMS (R = −0.68, p = 0.03) (Figure 5D).
 Intriguingly, the correlation was negative which implies that when PMv had a stronger net inhibitory influence on M1 (as indexed by neurophysiological measurements), fMRI indicated stronger net positive functional connectivity between the two areas across participants.
 Finally, we note that baseline effective connectivity strength at rest (i.e., inhibitory) and during grasping (i.e., excitatory) were also negatively correlated across individuals (R = −0.63, p = 0.049).